sf-byte/DevDeck-MacroPad/README.md

 * red when there's a layer changing error

 ### Host.py

-I added functionality to change or even add layers to the macropad using the host.py file.
+I added functionality to change or even add layers to the macropad from the comfort of your own computer, even post build and install, using the host.py file.
 You can add and change both the the macro layers, and the screen layers.
 I tried to make it as user-friendly as possible, so whoever is using it can do so with ease.
 ---